vsreepoojitha/Titanic-EDA-project/README.md

 - `train.csv` - Dataset used for analysis

 ## How to View
-Open `titanic_eda.ipynb` in Google Colab or Jupyter Notebook and run all cells.
+Open `titanic dataset EDA.ipynb` in Google Colab or Jupyter Notebook and run all cells.